samthor/https-forward/README.md

 ## Notes

 If incoming HTTPS requests take a long time and then fail, Let's Encrypt might have throttled you.
-Unfortunatley, the `autocert` client in Go isn't very verbose about this.
+Unfortunately, the `autocert` client in Go isn't very verbose about this.
 This happens on a per-domain basis (rather than say, from your client IP), so just try a new domain (even a subdomain).